nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `Model#assignTaskAll(GroupName, Task, Workload, [Deadline]` - Creates an `Assignment` with `Task` (description), `Workload` and optional `Deadline`.
 This `Assignment` will be added to all members in the group with the input groupname.
-A member who has a duplicate assignment is skipped over.
+A member who has the same task name is skipped over.
 - `Model#deleteTask(GroupName, Name, Task)`.
 Deletes the `Assignment` with description `Task` from all members in the group with the input groupname.
-A member who does not have this assignment is skipped over.
+A member who does not have this task is skipped over.

 Given below is an example usage scenario and how tasks are assigned/deleted in bulk.